 In fact, if you think you’ve never taught a ‘truly gifted child’, you may need to review your understanding of the definition.

 Are you professionally prepared to identify gifted children, to support their education and to advise their parents?
 Are you prepared to recognise that they are described on page 197 of the 2017 Guide to the National Quality Standards, under additional needs?
 Do you keep records of any special programming considerations to satisfy Regulation 160(3)(h)?

 There are also elements in QA 6 that relate to parents of gifted children (6.2.2, 6.31 and 6.3.3), yet a recent study of educator attitudes to giftedness found that many didn’t know how to advise parents, and only 27 per cent had some training in giftedness.

 Mimi, who runs Clever Kids Consultancy, is an advocate for the special needs of gifted children and in her Rattler article shares cases you might recognise in hindsight as being similar to children in your own service.

 Subscribe or join for the full article and more

-Subscribe to the digital edition of Rattler or join CELA for free deliver of the print edition (and many more benefits), for this and other feature articles that matter to you, and to the children and families at your service.
+Subscribe to Rattler or join CELA for free deliver of the print edition (and many more benefits), for this and other feature articles that matter to you, and to the children and families at your service.